Database Management Systems EG 2107 CT

 Relational Model Concepts;

-Relational Model Constraints and Relational Database Schemas; Introduction to Relational Algebra; SQL:
+Relational Model Constraints and Relational

 Data Definition and Data Types,